statusdothealth/external-brand-guide/README.md

 ### Prohibited Usage

 The following are explicitly prohibited:
-- Creating derivative works based on Status.Health® software or brand assets
+- Creating derivative works based on status.health® software or brand assets
-- Modifying or altering the Status.Health® logo or brand elements
+- Modifying or altering the status.health® logo or brand elements
 - Implying endorsement or affiliation without written authorization
 - Redistributing brand assets without permission
 - Using trademarks in ways that could cause confusion